THE REVEALING OF THE SONS OF GOD

 The Abrahamic blessing.
 Let us emphasize at the beginning of our booklet that the blessing that has been brought to us and that we share in the present, and that we shall bring to the nations in the future, is the Holy Spirit of God.

-That the blessing of Abraham might come on the Gentiles through Jesus Christ; that we might receive the promise of the Spirit through faith.
+that the blessing of Abraham might come upon the Gentiles in Christ Jesus, that we might receive the promise of the Spirit through faith.
 (Galatians 3:14)

 “The promise of the Spirit.”
 The Spirit of God is eternal life, which is the promised blessing.

-For the law of the Spirit of life in Christ hath made me free from the law of sin and death.
+For the law of the Spirit of life in Christ Jesus has made me free from the law of sin and death.
 (Romans 8:2)

 The creation is dead because of the lack of the Spirit of God.
 As was promised to Abraham at the time of his remarkable obedience, God is ready to restore to the creation that which was lost through the disobedience of Adam and Eve—the Spirit of God.